-The Documentary Center not only teaches reality film production, but we also produce award-winning, non-fiction films for national and international audiences.
+The Documentary Center not only teaches documentary film production, but we also produce award-winning, non-fiction films for national and international audiences.
 Among them are:

 4TH & GOAL